CTpic6

 Overview

-CT Automotive has strong and long-standing relationships with a number of Tier One suppliers and OEMs including Marelli, Faurecia, Skoda, Ford and Tesla.
+CT Automotive has strong and long-standing relationships with a number of Tier One suppliers and OEMs including Marelli, Faurecia, Ford and Rivian and other major EV brands.
 The Group maintains strategic relationships with all of its key customers and will typically supply multiple platforms for each customer.
-Through the combination of long-standing customer relationships and the integration of the Group’s products to the vehicle design, CT Automotive aims to become embedded within customer supply chains and product development to progressively expand the range of products supplied.
-The embedded nature of the products and long production cycles also provides good revenue visibility.

 Investment Case